apache/airflow/docs/apache-airflow/concepts/datasets.rst

 What is a "dataset"?
 --------------------

-An Airflow dataset is a stand-in for a logical grouping of data that flows through multiple DAGs, possibly being changed or updated by each one.
-Datasets are updated by upstream "producer" tasks, and dataset updates contribute to scheduling downstream "consumer" DAGs.
+An Airflow dataset is a stand-in for a logical grouping of data.
+Datasets may be updated by upstream "producer" tasks, and dataset updates contribute to scheduling downstream "consumer" DAGs.

-A dataset is a construct around a Uniform Resource Identifier (URI) that you create in your code:
+A dataset is defined by a Uniform Resource Identifier (URI):

 .. code-block:: python